Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 Successful dental care requires ongoing commitment, not just initial setup.

-**Schedule daily sessions** at consistent timesâperhaps right before your cat's evening meal when they're anticipatory and cooperative. **Track your cat's comfort level** and adjust technique or tools if resistance develops.
+**Schedule daily sessions** at consistent times—perhaps right before your cat's evening meal when they're anticipatory and cooperative. **Track your cat's comfort level** and adjust technique or tools if resistance develops.

 **Rotate dental products** periodically to prevent boredom and dropped effectiveness. **Monitor for changes** in breath odor, eating habits, or behavior that might signal developing problems.

 **Regular veterinary checkups** assess dental health professionally and catch issues early.
 Between visits, take periodic photos of your cat's teeth to track tartar accumulation changes over time.

-With patience, the right approach, and appropriate tools, most cats eventually accept tooth brushing as simply part of their routineâlike nail trimming or being picked up.
+With patience, the right approach, and appropriate tools, most cats eventually accept tooth brushing as simply part of their routine—like nail trimming or being picked up.
 Your cat's healthier mouth and longer, pain-free life make the initial effort worthwhile.

 ---